orangewise/rotan/README.md

 </testsuites>
 ```

-## Validate a JSON file with a JSON schema
+## Validate a JSON/YAML file with a JSON schema

 ```
 rotan json schema.json swagger.json

 TAP version 13
-# Structure of JSON should conform to the schema
+# Structure of input file should conform to the schema
-ok 1 swagger.json is valid JSON
+ok 1 swagger.json is valid
 ok 2 schema.json is valid JSON
 ok 3 swagger.json is conform schema.json